8i/UnityPlugin_Documentation_RTD/docs/source/ARKit for iOS.rst

 .. image:: images/drag-hvr-to-datareference.png
 	:width: 500px

-- Now we need to include this asset in our scene.
+- Now we have created and configured the asset on disk.
+Now we need to include this asset in our scene.
 Right click in Hierarchy window and create an empty GameObject.

 .. image:: images/create-empty.png
 	:width: 500px

-- With the empty object selected, we attach a component of type HvrDataBuildInclude.
+- With the empty object selected, attach a component of type HvrDataBuildInclude.
 You can find it in Component > 8i > HvrDataBuildInclude.

 .. image:: images/attach-databuildinclude.png
 	:width: 500px

-- Finally drag the configured asset to Data Reference field.
+- Finally drag the configured HvrDataReference asset to Data Reference field.

 .. image:: images/assign-data-reference.png
 	:width: 500px